aspose-cells/Aspose.Cells-Doc-md/net/what-s-new-in-aspose-cells-for-net/_index.md

 This page describes the most interesting new Aspose.Cells features introduced in recent releases.

+## Aspose.Cells for .NET 22.10

+* Use SkiaSharp as the graphics library for NET6
+* Support to add and update chart with CRTX template file

 ## Aspose.Cells for .NET 22.9

 * Support to set table formula for cells